 Virginia Opera’s Herndon Foundation Emerging Artists perform leading and comprimario roles and/or cover leading roles in the company’s mainstage productions.
 Further, some Herndon Foundation Emerging Artists perform leading roles in fully-staged Education and Community Outreach productions, touring schools throughout the state of Virginia.
 Community concerts and company promotional events offer artists the opportunity to perform standard arias and ensembles in concerts with piano.
 In addition, Virginia Opera has a rich history of re-engaging Herndon Foundation Emerging Artists for mainstage productions in future seasons

-Each participant receives regular coachings with members of Virginia Opera’s Artistic Staff, which include Principal Conductor Adam Turner, Principal Coach Shelby Rhoades, and various guest conductors, directors, and mainstage singers.
+Each participant receives regular coachings with members of Virginia Opera’s Artistic Staff, which include Artistic Director Adam Turner, Assistant Conductor/Chorus Master Brandon Eldredge, and various guest conductors, directors, and mainstage singers.
 Masterclasses are held throughout the season covering topics such as résumé preparation, career management, auditioning techniques, stagecraft, and foreign languages.

 Education and Community Outreach Performance Opportunities